 Emails are not being sent to the Spam folder

-Email from a whitelisted address is still sent to the Spam folder
+Email from an allow list address is still sent to the Spam folder

-The email's From address may not match where the email was actually sent from.
-Try viewing the email headers and whitelist the sending address shown there.
+- The email's From address may not match where the email was actually sent from.
+Try viewing the email headers and allow the sending address shown there.